 Lee & Low has shared these temporary guidelines for online read-alouds.

-Simon & Schuster has released these Online Book Reading Guidelines for Spring 2020.
+Simon & Schuster has extended its Online Book Reading Guidelines through December 31, 2020.

 HarperCollins has shared these guidelines for authors, illustrators, and educators regarding online read-alouds.